peytoncordero/DRI25/data-literacies.md

 Using a large language model application such as Chat GPT to analyze personal inforamtion collected by the survey can casue direct impact on the "human subjects" and reproduce catagories and information that can be harmful to the participants.
 The data inputed into Chat GPT is stored and used to produce outputs for other propmts unbeknowst to the graduate student researcher or the participants.
 Considering these impacts, it is best ethical practice for the graduate student to use a tool that is private and secure for their analysis and visualizarion.
 </Secret>

+This is only one of the possible considerations, but there are more to evaluate.

 ## Naming Conventions for Directory Structures